rsvp/chess/README.md

 * Analyze your games for mistakes until you no longer make them.
 * Anchor at least one pawn in the center and give it solid support.
 * Apart from blunders, there is nothing more ruinous than routine mechanical development.
+* Appear weak when you are strong, and strong when you are weak.
+* Appear where you are not expected.
 * Approaching victory, do not rush, spend extra time on your important decision.
 * As a relaxation from the severe pursuits of life, chess deserves high commendation.
 * As black, play to equalize.